Big City Family Fun

 Disney

 If your kids haven’t been, take them.
-It’s an American institution.It’s my last Top places to visit before your kids leave for college.
+It’s an American institution.
+It’s my last Top US Destination for Families.

 If your family isn’t crazy about all things Mickey and Minnie, limit your time at the park to a day or two.
-Disneyland in California offers better year-round weather along with other family friendly destinations besides theme parks, like the beach.
+Disneyland in California offers better year-round weather along with other family-friendly destinations besides theme parks, like the beach.
 Walt Disney World, in Florida, is like a city dedicated to Disney.

 Kids grow up so fast.
 So take an unforgettable trip before they graduate high school.
 Here's the best U.S. destinations for families.
 Got the top 15 places to explore across the U.S. for your family's next trip.
 Best Trips for Families | Top U.S. Destinations | Where to go in the U.S. with kids #FamilyTravel